pha5echange/eng-tools/README.md

 This will ask you for a figure, the percentage of artists to be considered as a cluster.
 5%, for example.
 The minimum number of artists that will be considered a cluster, is 3; this is hardcoded.
 If you choose a percentage that works out at less than 3, the figure is set as to 3.
 Then run 'eng_process_clusters.py' to plot the results (in 'graphs/').

 5) To plot the graph for artists-over-time for each and every genre, run 'eng_multi_plot.py'.
 It will produce one graph (named with the version number and genre) for each genre file (and place them in 'graphs/').
 A full set of 1370 plots takes around 6 minutes with an i5 processor.
 Individual genres can easily be plotted in two ways; either run 'eng_multi_plot' having placed only one genre file in the 'genres/' folder, or run 'eng_plot.py'.
 If doing the later, you will need to copy a genre data file and place it in 'data/'.
-Then rename it to 'genre_2_plot.txt'.
+Then rename it to 'genre_2_plot.txt'. 'eng_plot' and 'eng_multi_plot' now have statistical calulations integrated into them; these are written to 'results/eng_multi_plot_stats_data.txt'.

 6) 'eng_cdr.py' calculates the ratio of artists with date information to those without, for each genre.